 Stop, Drop and Roll: If your clothes catch on fire, stop where you are, drop to the floor, and roll over and over to smother the fire.
 Cover your face with hands to prevent inhaling fumes.

-If the fire is small and you are trained to do so, extinguish fire using proper extinguisher.
+If the fire is small and you are trained to do so, extinguish the fire using the proper extinguisher.
 Do not re-enter the building until authorized by police or other emergency response personnel.